-Scene profile : Select a scene profile that suits your surveillance scenario.
+: Select a scene profile that suits your surveillance scenario.
 A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose.

-: Suitable for surveillance purposes.

-Suitable for indoor environments.

-: Suitable for outdoor environments.

-Useful for demonstration purposes.

-: Suitable for vehicle traffic monitoring.
+- Forensic: Suitable for surveillance purposes. - : Suitable for indoor environments. - : Suitable for outdoor environments.
+Outdoor - : Useful for demonstration purposes. - : Suitable for vehicle traffic monitoring. • Traffic overview

-: Suitable for capturing license plates.
-License plate Saturation: Use the slider to adjust the color intensity.
+Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.